aidenwaring/CA_T2A1_Workbook/README.md

 **Answer:**

+##### Bubble Sort
+Bubble sort is a simple sorting algorithm used in computer science, also known as sinking sort, that sequentially steps through a list of items, compares adjacent elements and performs a swap if they are in the wrong order.
+This algorithm is known to be comparison based, named after it's performance logic.
+However basic, it is not suitable for data sets that are large.
+It's Big O notation for both it's average and worst case complexity is **O(n^2)**, where *n* represents the number of items.

+Example:
+We have an unsorted array, which needs to be sorted into ascending order.
+``[10, 40, 25, 35, 10]``

+Bubble sort algorithm begins with the first two elements and compares them to check which of these is a greater value.

+In our example, 40 is greater than 10, so this is already sorted.
+The algorithm then moves to the next index, where ``[40, 25]`` are compared.
+As 25 is less than 40, these values must be swapped, updating the array to look like this:
+``[10, 25, 40, 35, 10]``

+The algorithm moves from left to right sequentially through the array until it reaches the end.
+On it's first sequence, the array is updated to look like this:
+``[10, 25, 35, 40, 10]``

+As the array is not completely sorted, the process begins again until the algorithm identifies all elements have been properly sorted.
+``[10, 10, 25, 35, 40]``

+##### Selection Sort
+Selection sort has an improved efficiency to bubble sort.
+Selection sort works based off the largest element being selected and swapped with the last element.
+It's Big O notation for both it's average and worst case complexity is **0(n^2)**, where *n* represents the number of items.

+Example:
+``[12, 30, 20, 10, 40, 20, 44, 45]``

+The algorithm identifies the first value in the array, then the whole array is scanned sequentially.
+The algorithm identifies that 10 is the lowest value.
+The algorithm then swaps these two values.
+After this, the lowest value is sent to the beginning of the array.

+``[10, 30, 20, 12, 40, 20, 44, 45]``

+The next value, ``30``, is taken and is then swapped with the second lowest value ``12``.

+``[10, 12, 20, 30, 40, 20, 44, 45]``

+This process is repeated until the algorithm has identified that all elements are within ascending order.
+``[10, 12, 20, 20, 30, 40, 44, 45]``

+When comparing both algorithms, the worst case complexity is the same for both.
+However, best complexity is different.
+Bubble sort takes an order of *n* time, whereas the selection sort algorithm consumes an order of *n2* time.
+While both are considered non ideal for larger data sets, between the two choices, selection sort will be faster in the best complexity circumstances.

 ## Q13

 Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O).[300-500]